broussardjojo/labrynth/Maze/Readme.md

 ### move.py
 Contains the source code for our Move model and Pass model

+### moveSerializer.py
+Contains the source code for serializing a Move

 ### player.py
 Contains the source code for our Player model